Raed Salah

 Sheikh Raed Salah Abu Shakra (رائد صلاح; ראאד סלאח; born 1958) is a Palestinian religious leader from Umm al-Fahm.
 He is the leader of the Northern Branch of the Islamic Movement in Israel.
-Salah was elected mayor of his town Umm al-Falm, an Israeli-Arab city bordering the Green Line, three times.
-As a Palestinian with Israeli citizenship, he came to prominence for his defense of the holy sites and his participation on the Mavi Marmara, the Turkish boat that was stormed by Israeli navy as it attempted to break the siege of Gaza in May 2010.
+Salah was elected mayor of his hometown Umm al-Falm—an Israeli-Arab city bordering the Green Line—three times.
+As a Palestinian with Israeli citizenship, he came to prominence for his defense of the holy sites and his participation on the MV Mavi Marmara, the Turkish boat that was stormed by Israeli navy as it attempted to break the siege of Gaza in May 2010.

-Salah is a popular figure in the Muslim world and among Palestinians for his staunch defense of al-Aqsa against what they see as Israeli attempts to take it over.
+Salah is a popular figure in the Muslim world and among Palestinians for his staunch defense of al-Aqsa against what he sees as Israeli attempts to take it over.
 He has held sermons praising the "defenders of al-Aqsa" and his Northern Branch has organized free bus trips from Palestinian localities in Israel to Jerusalem in order to strengthen the bond between Muslims and the holy sites.

-Israel has accused Salah of inciting to violence and of supporting terrorism.
-It has arrested Salah numerous times and he has spent many years in Israeli prisons, but these arrests have increased his popularity.
+Israel has accused Salah of inciting violence and supporting terrorism.
+Israel has arrested Salah numerous times and he has spent many years in Israeli prisons, but these arrests have increased his popularity.

 In 2021, Raed Salah was awarded Al-Murabit Prize by International Union of Muslim Scholars.

 Biography

 Salah was born in 1958 in Umm al-Fahm.
-His father was a police officer and his two brothers followed in his fathers footsteps.
+His father was a police officer and his two brothers followed in their fathers footsteps.
 From 1977 to 1980, he studied Islamic law at Hebron University and soon he co-founded the Islamic Movement in Israel, reportedly an offshoot of the Muslim Brotherhood.

 He has eight children, and is gained respect as a poet.

 In 1989, the Movement decided to participate in elections for Palestinian localities in Israel.
 It won control of six city councils.
 Salah became mayor of his hometown Umm al-Fahm, winning 70% of the vote, a significant victory for the Movement.
 Salah won again in 1993 and 1997 before standing down in 2001 to focus on other issues.
 In particular, on the defense of al-Aqsa, which he felt was threatened by Israel.

-The Movement split in 1996 into a Northern and Southern branch as the Southern branch intended to field candidates to run for the Knesset, Israel's national parliament.
-The Northern branch, led by Salah, believed that would be tantamount to recognizing the legitimacy of the State of Israel.
+The Movement split in 1996 into a Northern and Southern Branch as the Southern Branch intended to field candidates to run for the Knesset, Israel's national parliament.
+The Northern Branch, led by Salah, believed that would be tantamount to recognizing the legitimacy of the State of Israel.